fastprof-hep/fastprof/doc/stat.rst

 * Upper limit on a signal yield

-These computations are based on the profile likelihood ratio (PLR) test statistic described in the :ref:`profiling` section.
+These computations are based on the profile likelihood ratio (PLR) test statistic described in the :ref:`model` section.
 Two main modes of operation are provided:

 * Asymptotic computations: in this case, the PLR is assumed to follow a Gaussian distribution, as is the case for large expected event yields and Gaussian systematics.